10 Actors Who Played U.S. Presidents the Best

 1. Daniel Day-Lewis, Lincoln (2012)

 The greatest living actor in one of his greatest performances, one that took him a year to research, in a superb film directed by Steven Spielberg.
 Retro historians will tell you Lincoln (2012) and Spielberg should have won Oscars for Best Picture and Director for the film.
-Day-Lewis went far beyond performance, his first appearance displaying a real life Lincoln we have not seen before.
-Speaking in the high reedy voice he was written to have, he simply nails it.
+Day-Lewis went far beyond performance; his first appearance displayed a real-life Lincoln we had not seen before.
+Speaking in the high, reedy voice he was written to have, he simply nails it.
 You leave the picture knowing, not believing but knowing, you have encountered the living Lincoln.
 An astonishing piece of acting.

 Read More: Best Black Actors of All Time